pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for datasets 🪣/READ 🧲/🧲 READ ⌘ cmd.md

 1. **How to read a specific item property?**

-    The syntax for properties is th following.
+    The syntax for properties is the following.

     ```yaml
     {$holder.property}